 One very important foundational concept in feng shui is called the commanding position.
 If you aren’t able to see your bedroom door while lying in bed, this means that your bed is not in the commanding position, and it means you’re not able to see who might be coming in.
-This can disrupt your sleep and affect your stress levels, because when you are sleeping you’re in a more vulnerable state where you may not be able to protect yourself.
+This can be disruptive, because when you are sleeping you’re in a more vulnerable state where you may not be able to protect yourself.
 Not being able to see the door from your bed can make you feel like you’re in danger, even if only on a subconscious level.

 If your bed is not in command, the best thing to do is move it.
 Generally, a bed in the commanding position will be located diagonally from the door.
 If you aren’t able to move your bed, you can also place a mirror in your bedroom that allows you to see a reflection of the door instead of the door itself.
 However, it’s always best to actually move the bed if your space allows it.

 Related to the commanding position, we often see beds that are directly in line with the door, with the foot of the bed pointing towards the door.
 If you are able to move the bed to a different position, we encourage you to do that.
 However, this is sometimes the only option, especially if you have a smaller bedroom.
 If this is the case, you can hang a feng shui crystal ball halfway between the bed and the door so that you’re protected from any rushing qi that comes in through the bedroom door.